abcdesktopio/docs/opsdocs/docs/architecture.md

 - Login history
 - Dock configuration
-- Image and background colors configuration
+- Image and background color configuration

 ### memcached
-`memcache` is use to store progress text message information during login process. `memcache` datas are set and get only by the control plane.
+`memcache` stores progress text message information during login process. `memcache` datas are set and get only by the control plane.

 ### oc.user
-`oc.user` is the name of the user's container image. `oc.user` runs the X11 graphical service. `oc.user` is based on ubuntu distribution.
+[`oc.user`](https://github.com/abcdesktopio/oc.user) is the name of the user's container image. `oc.user` runs the X11 graphical service. `oc.user` is based on ubuntu distribution.

-* The `abcdesktopio/oc.user.18.04` is based on ubuntu distribution `18.04`
-* The `abcdesktopio/oc.user.20.04` is based on ubuntu distribution `20.04`
+* The image `abcdesktopio/oc.user.ubuntu:3.0` is based on `ubuntu` distribution `22.04`.
+Get more details about [oc.user](https://github.com/abcdesktopio/oc.user) image.

 ### applications